 It has never been easier to deploy software than it is today.
-Cloud computing, PaaS and Saas have made software deployment easier than boiling water using a kettle.
+Cloud computing, PaaS, and Saas have made software deployment easier than boiling water using a kettle.
 As a developer, you do not need to have server expertise and with that, you can focus on what matters.

-Lately, I have been developing an online service which I will probably make a separate blog post sometime after I release it and I was in the need for a place to host my .NET backend.
+Lately, I have been developing an online service which I will probably make a separate blog post sometime after I release it and I was in the need of a place to host my .NET backend.
 This would also be the place I would host my future side projects.

 After testing out Digital Ocean droplets which is essentially a virtual server I was sure that the time spends on infrastructure could be time spent on building my product instead.
-If infrastructure would be an issue in the future I could surely spend time on it if I’m not too locked into one platform.

-The problem of choosing a platform is that there are way too many choices and you can don’t know how the deployment and user experience will be before you try it.
+The problem with choosing a platform is that there are way too many choices and you can don't know how the deployment and user experience will be before you try it.
 Never trust these big corporations, only trust yourself.
 Before we go to evaluate each cloud provider I can bring up the values that were most important for me.

 - Developer experience